HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 ### Implementing OIDC SSO

 This guide explains how to enable SSO between HCL DX and HCL Leap on Kubernetes using OIDC.
-The [OIDC](./../../../deployment/manage/security/people/authentication/oidc/) approach connects directly to the preferred Identity Provider (IdP) such as Keycloak, Azure Active Directory (AD) or Okta.
+The [OIDC](./../../../deployment/manage/security/people/authentication/oidc/) approach connects directly to your preferred Identity Provider (IdP).
 By configuring DX and Leap to trust your central IdP, users get a seamless "login once" experience and security is managed in a single place.
 Refer to the following steps:

-1. Install and configure your IdP.
+1. Choose and configure your IdP.

-    1. Create a client for each product.
-IdPs serve as the single point of truth for credential inputs.
+    1. Create a client registration for each product (DX and Leap).
+Your IdP will serve as the single point of truth for credential inputs.

     2. (Optional) Customize the IdP access UI.
 Refer to [IdP Customization and Consideration](./../../../deployment/manage/security/people/authentication/oidc/dx-oidc-customization-considerations.md) for more information.